Aung San Suu Kyi Fast Facts

 September 23, 2000 - Is again placed under house arrest.

-December 6, 2000 - US President Bill Clinton awards the Presidential Medal of Freedom to Aung San Suu Kyi in absentia.
+December 6, 2000 - US President Bill Clinton awards the Presidential Medal of Freedom to Suu Kyi in absentia.

 May 6, 2002 - Is released from house arrest.